Missouri GED and HiSET Requirements

 HiSET: You may retake each subtest two times over the 12 months following your first attempt by paying only the test center fee, which is $7, or the at-home online proctor fee, which is $17.50 for each at-home subtest.

-For Spanish-speaking learners, GED Academy and HiSET Academy provide mobile-friendly, online courses designed to fully align with test standards.
+For Spanish speakers, GED Academy and HiSET Academy provide mobile-friendly, online courses designed to fully align with test standards.
 These programs cover all test subjects with engaging, expert-designed lessons, helping you confidently prepare to take the exam in English or Spanish.

 GED: